MIDL-Conference/midl-website-2020/pages/papers/arun20.md

         - <a class="toggle_visibility" data-selector=".paper_qa" data-level="3">Show schedule</a>

 <span class="paper_abstract">
-        'Saliency maps have become a widely used method to assess which areas of the input image are most pertinent to the prediction of a trained neural network.
+        Saliency maps have become a widely used method to assess which areas of the input image are most pertinent to the prediction of a trained neural network.
 However, in the context of medical imaging, there is no study to our knowledge that has examined the efficacy of these techniques and quantified them using overlap with ground truth bounding boxes.
 In this work, we explored the credibility of the various existing saliency map methods on the RSNA  Pneumonia  dataset.
-We  found  that  GradCAM  was  the  most  sensitive  to  model parameter and label randomization, and was highly agnostic to model architecture.'
+We  found  that  GradCAM  was  the  most  sensitive  to  model parameter and label randomization, and was highly agnostic to model architecture.
         <span class="actions">
   <br/>
   <a class="toggle_visibility" data-level="2">Hide abstract</a></span>